Airtable

 • Cross-doc syncing for connected workflows

-Limitations: Slow performance with large datasets.
+Limitations: Slow performance with large datasets, similar to Airtable's scaling issues.
 Cloud-only with no offline access.
 Steep learning curve for advanced features.
 No CRM, invoicing, or client portal.

 Smartsheet brings project management into a familiar spreadsheet interface with Gantt charts, automations, dashboards, and resource management.
 For teams migrating from Excel or Google Sheets, Smartsheet offers a more natural transition than Airtable's relational database model.

-Smartsheet handles large datasets and complex calculations more reliably than Airtable, making it effective for operations teams, construction firms, and enterprises managing thousands of line items.
+Smartsheet handles large datasets and complex calculations more reliably than Airtable, with a 20,000-row limit per sheet but better performance at scale.
+It is especially effective for operations teams, construction firms, and enterprises managing thousands of line items that would slow Airtable down.

 Key features: